BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native/README.md

 to your app `xcworkspace/content.xcworkspacedata` file.

 #### CMake
 iOS NPM needs CMake 3.26+ to be present to generate Xcode project.
-If CMake is not in default path(or an older version that can't be upgraded) a local version can be set and used with this variable:
+If CMake is not in the default path (or an older version that can't be upgraded) a local version can be set and used with this variable:

 ```
 export BABYLON_CMAKE_PATH=/path/to/a/more/recent/cmake
 ```

-To disable post install CMake generation, set this variable before runnong `npm install`:
+To disable post install CMake generation, set this variable before running `npm install`:
 ```
 export BABYLON_NO_CMAKE_POSTINSTALL=1
 ```

 ### Plugins selection

 Plugins can be disabled at build time.
-They are all enabled by default and disabling is done with Environment variables:
+They are all enabled by default and disabling is done with environment variables:

 To disable Camera plugin:
 ```
-export BABYLON_NATIVE_PLUGIN_NATIVECAMERA = 0
+export BABYLON_NATIVE_PLUGIN_NATIVECAMERA=0
 ```

 For Native XR:
 ```
-export BABYLON_NATIVE_PLUGIN_NATIVEXR = 0
+export BABYLON_NATIVE_PLUGIN_NATIVEXR=0
 ```

 ### Platform Native Packages

 Starting with BabylonReactNative NPM 2.0.0+, one single package is available for iOS, Android and Windows versus multiple packages before.

-Babylon.js minimal version :
+Babylon.js minimal version:

 |BabylonReactNative version | Babylon.js version | BabylonNative commit |
 | ----------- | ------------------------ | --- |